HiraZaidii/stress-escape-/README.md

 - Font Awsome

 ## Features
-The page consists of four pages and 8 features
+The page consists of 4 pages and 8 features

 ### Logo and Navigation Bar
 - Featured on all the pages